Your path to a career as a psychiatric nurse practitioner

 The role of a psychiatric nurse can be both demanding and fulfilling as you support patients in overcoming mental health challenges.
 Learning how to best help people will require a wide range of skills and knowledge, including emotional intelligence, verbal and written communication skills, medical expertise, and evidence-based reasoning.
 Earning your degree is the best way to refine those skills and will open the door to finding work in a range of environments, such as government agencies, hospitals, private practice offices, aged-care facilities, rehabilitation centers, and correctional facilities.

 Plus, demand for specialty nurse practitioners is growing rapidly.
-The U.S. Bureau of Labor Statistics (BLS) predicted that job growth in the sector will increase by 45% between 2019 and 2029.
+The U.S. Bureau of Labor Statistics (BLS) predicted that employment of NPs will increase by 52% between 2019 and 2029.

 Why pursue a career in psychiatric nursing?